pingcap/docs/tidb-lightning/tidb-lightning-backends.md

 + [Local-backend](#tidb-lightning-local-backend)
 + [TiDB-backend](#tidb-lightning-tidb-backend)

-The **Importer-backend** (default) requires `tidb-lightning` to first encode the SQL or CSV data into KV pairs, and relies on the external `tikv-importer` program to sort these KV pairs and ingest directly into the TiKV nodes.
+The **Importer-backend** (default): `tidb-lightning` first encodes the SQL or CSV data into KV pairs, and relies on the external `tikv-importer` program to sort these KV pairs and ingest directly into the TiKV nodes.

 The **Local-backend**: `tidb-lightning` first encodes data into key-value pairs, sorts and stores them in a local temporary directory, and writes these key-value pairs to each TiKV node in batches.
 Then, TiKV ingests these key-value pairs into the cluster.
 The implementation of Local-backend is the same with that of Importer-backend but does not rely on the external `tikv-importer` component.

-The **TiDB-backend** requires `tidb-lightning` to encode these data into SQL `INSERT` statements, and has these statements executed directly on the TiDB node.
+The **TiDB-backend**: `tidb-lightning` first encodes these data into SQL `INSERT` statements, and has these statements executed directly on the TiDB node.

 | Backend | Local-backend | Importer-backend | TiDB-backend |
 |:---|:---|:---|:---|